Uzama/Smart-Driver-Drowsiness-Detection/README.md

 # :oncoming_automobile: :taxi: :bus: Smart-Driver-Drowsiness-Detection :blue_car: :articulated_lorry: :minibus:

-Detecting the drowsiness level of the driver and notify or alert him if he reach the limit of the drowsiness hazrd level

-We will follow three main techniques to detect the drowsiness that are
+Detecting the drowsiness level of the driver and notify or alert him if he reaches the limit of the drowsiness hazard level We will follow three main techniques to detect the drowsiness that are
-1. Tracking eye movements :man:
+1. Monitoring vehicle movements :man:
-2. Monitering the vehicale movements. :eyes: :oncoming_bus:
+2. Monitoring the vehicale movements. :eyes: :oncoming_bus:
-3. Monitering the pulse rate :heart:
+3. Monitoring the pulse rate :heart:

 ## Tracking eye movements :eyes: